hoshikawa2/Flexcube/README.md

 ## Building Flexcube Docker Image

+    You can build a customized image of Flexcube, but you can use this image on my repository:

+    iad.ocir.io/id3kyspkytmr/flexcube/integrated144:v1

 Here I explain how to make your Flexcube base image in docker.
 First, we need to use a Fusion Image.
 There is a Fusion image on my repository.
 Execute the docker run to start the process: